Kanthimathinathan2019rit/movie-rating-prediction/README.md

 ![evaluated model from rated prediction](https://user-images.githubusercontent.com/89577329/152142759-eeb99db4-f0dd-4e4a-9a86-475742c7f8ba.PNG)

 # DETAILED DESCRIPTION
-Create Project/Experiment and import HR data set from local file system.
+Create Project/Experiment and import movie rating data set from saved dataset samples.
 After creating experiment, we need to drag and drop the required modules in canvas.

 I have used the below modules for my experiment in the given order:
+ DATA SET:
+ Data set required for experiment is added
+ IMDB MOVIE TITLES:
+ This data set consists of movie id and movie names.
+ Editing Metadata:
+ Used to change data type of fields, etc.